• Home

 Here are a few things that you can try to treat minor respiratory tract infections:

-• To loosen any mucus and make it easier to cough up, you need to drink lots of water
+• You need to drink lots of water to loosen any mucus and make it easier to cough up.

-• Stay at home and avoid contact with other people, if you suffer from high temperatures or do not feel to carry out normal activities
+• Stay at home and avoid contact with other people if you suffer from high temperatures or do not feel like carrying out normal activities.

-Therefore, if you suffer from a respiratory tract infection, then meet the doctor and get the right treatment to avoid worsening the infection.
+Therefore, if you suffer from a respiratory tract infection, meet the doctor and get the right treatment to avoid worsening the Infection.
+To Get Antibiotics at the discounted price you can visit our catergory page.